-- Via the dedicated Data button

-- 2. Via the keypad using a Call modifier
+- 1. Via the keypad using a Call modifier

-- 3. Via the Contact List
+- 2. Via the Contact List

-Note: The maximum data message size is limited to 20 characters which includes address information and data selection characters.
-Data entered via the data button or call modifier methods are restricted to digits only in the range 0-9.
+- Note: The maximum data message size is limited to 20 characters which includes address information and data selection characters.
+Data entered via the call modifier method may be alphanumeric characters entered from the keypad.

-In the contact list method data consists of digits only which are pre-programmed into your radio by your dealer.

-To initiate a data call via the data button:
+In the contact list method data may consists alphanumeric characters which are pre-programmed into your radio by your dealer.
+To initiate a data call via the keypad: